-Cloud-based supply chain solutions underpin IoT networks, allowing companies to communicate in real time with all the mechanical assets across their operations.
+Cloud-based supply chain solutions underpin IIoT networks, allowing companies to communicate in real time with all the mechanical assets across their operations.
 When augmented with smart technologies like machine learning, these software solutions can not only gather and manage vast amounts of complex IoT data, they can also analyze and process it on demand to deliver powerful insights and recommendations.

-For example, a McKinsey report shows that when IoT networks deliver predictive maintenance intel, it typically reduces machine downtime as much as 50% and increases machine life by up to 40%.
+For example, a McKinsey report shows that when IIoT networks deliver predictive maintenance intel, it typically reduces machine downtime as much as 50% and increases machine life by up to 40%.
 Additionally, AI and machine learning tools can use IoT data to help to automate more efficient and resilient processes and workflows – even learning from experience to be increasingly accurate and predictive over time.

 Translating supply chain optimization into measurable business benefits

-A 2020 article in Forbes states that “Companies don’t have crystal balls.
+A recent article in Forbes states that “Companies don’t have crystal balls.
 They do, however, have the next best thing: data.
 By digitizing their factories and supply chains in ways that facilitate data collection and analysis, enterprises can mine past and present operations for intelligence that helps them predict future business outcomes.”
 And the beauty of intelligent cloud-based solutions is that from the moment you start using them, they begin to capture and deliver the very data that businesses need to attach ROI and quantifiable benefit to their software and operations investments.